 It’s no secret that we at DataShield are large proponents of data security.
-Not only are data breaches incredibly expensive, but there are also laws regarding data security that need to be followed if businesses want to avoid large fines.
+Not only are data breaches incredibly expensive, but laws regarding data security need to be followed if businesses want to avoid large fines.

-And while we are obviously advocates of shredding hard drives once it’s time to get rid of your computer, doing that only guarantees the safety of your data once it’s time for new hard drives.
+And while we are obviously advocates of hard drive shredding when getting rid of your computer, that only guarantees the safety of your data once it’s time for new hard drives.
 So what about all the time in between?

 Enter data encryption: a highly recommended way to keep your data out of the wrong hands the entire time it’s on your computer.

-Encryption is a technique for transforming information on a computer in such a way that it becomes unreadable.
+Encryption is a technique for transforming information on a computer so it becomes unreadable.
 So, even if someone is able to gain access to a computer with personal data on it, they likely won’t be able to do anything with the data unless they have complicated, expensive software or the original data key.

-The basic function of encryption is essentially to translate normal text into ciphertext.
-Encryption can help ensure that data doesn’t get read by the wrong people, but can also ensure that data isn’t altered in transit, and verify the identity of the sender.
+The basic function of encryption essentially translates normal text into ciphertext.
+Encryption methods can help ensure that data doesn’t get read by the wrong people, but can also ensure that data isn’t altered in transit, and verify the identity of the sender.

-Hashing creates a unique, fixed-length signature for a message or data set.
+- Hashing creates a unique, fixed-length signature for a message or data set.
 Each “hash” is unique to a specific message, so minor changes to that message would be easy to track.
 Once data is encrypted using hashing, it cannot be reversed or deciphered.
-Hashing, then, though not technically an encryption method as such, is still useful for proving data hasn’t been tampered with.
+Hashing then (though not technically an encryption method as such) can still prove data hasn’t been tampered with.

-Symmetric encryption is also known as private-key cryptography, and is called so because the key used to encrypt and decrypt the message must remain secure, because anyone with access to it can decrypt the data.
-Using this method, a sender encrypts the data with one key, sends the data (the ciphertext) and then the receiver uses the key to decrypt the data.
+- Symmetric encryption methods, also known as private-key cryptography, earned its name because the key used to encrypt and decrypt the message must remain secure.
+Anyone with access to the key can decrypt the data.
+Using this method, a sender encrypts the data with one key, sends the data (the ciphertext), and then the receiver uses the key to decrypt the data.

-Asymmetric encryption, or public-key cryptography, is different than the previous method because it uses two keys for encryption or decryption (it has the potential to be more secure as such).
-With this method, a public key is freely available to everyone and is used to encrypt messages, and a different, private key is used by the recipient to decrypt messages.
+- Asymmetric encryption methods, or public-key cryptography, differ from the previous method because it uses two keys for encryption or decryption (giving it the potential to be more secure).
+With this method, a public key freely available to everyone is used to encrypt messages, and a different, private key is used by the recipient to decrypt messages.